77ethers/NTERMCP/FAQ.md

 **Simple method:** Ask in chat: **"Set feedbackGiven to true"**

-This will stop Desktop Commander from showing feedback prompts while keeping all other functionality intact.
+This will stop NTERMCP from showing feedback prompts while keeping all other functionality intact.

-### Does Desktop Commander work in Docker containers?
+### Does NTERMCP work in Docker containers?

 Yes!
-Desktop Commander can be run in Docker containers for **complete isolation from your host system**, providing **zero risk to your computer**.
+NTERMCP can be run in Docker containers for **complete isolation from your host system**, providing **zero risk to your computer**.
 This is perfect for testing, development, or when you want complete sandboxing.

 **Installation:**
 1. Install Docker for Windows/Mac from [docker.com](https://www.docker.com/products/docker-desktop/)